Adult safeguarding practice questions

 Her daughter suspects that care workers are taking money from Mrs S's purse.
 She also believes that small, valuable items are going missing from her mother's home.
 She has raised her concerns with the agency, but admits that it is possible that her mother is giving money and personal items as gifts to people who come into her home.

 Once notified of Mrs S's family's concerns, the care agency should consider alerting the adult services department at the local authority and the Care Quality Commission, if the agency is registered with them.
-If alerted, the local authority should then either carry out an enquiry itself, or ensure that the agency conducts a satisfactory enquiry.
+If alerted (and Mrs S's daughter could also choose to alert them directly), the local authority should then either carry out an enquiry itself, or ensure that the agency conducts a satisfactory enquiry.
 The police may be involved if Mrs S or her family wants the possibility of theft or exploitation to be the subject of a criminal investigation.
 The agency should think about whether other adults it provides care services to may be at risk, and take action to remove the risk.

 If Mrs S is in fact giving away money and personal items, an assessment should be made of her capacity to decide to do this.
 Depending on the outcome, an action plan should then be put in place to protect Mrs S's finances and possessions, either with her involvement and consent or in her best interests, under the Mental Capacity Act 2005.
 Additionally, even if no theft is taking place, there may be a disciplinary issue for the care agency to address, as its staff are likely to be bound by a rule preventing them from accepting gifts from people who use services.